Learn about identity theft to protect yourself from this fast-growing and devastating crime.

 - Never give your account details or click the links in suspicious emails.
 If you’re not sure if an email is really from your bank or credit provider, carry out an internet search and find their number.
 Then call them and verify the email.
 In almost all cases a bank will never ask for your account numbers via email.

 - Use identity protection services.
-Veda offers a range of identity theft protection services.
+Equifax offers a range of identity theft protection services.
 These can give you regular copies of your credit file, along with insurance protection if you are the victim of identity theft.

 There’s no doubt that becoming a victim of identity theft can be traumatic.
 While it’s impossible to eliminate the risk of identity theft completely, you can minimise it by being careful about who and what you trust with your personal information.